VESTIBULAR DISORDERS have PHYSICAL AND cognitive impacts

 The Problem with Memory

-The most common cognitive complaint I have heard in my clinical experience working with people suffering from vestibular disorders has been difficulties with memory.
-And the problem seems to be more with short-term memory (remembering what you had for breakfast this morning) rather than long-term memory (recalling the name of your best childhood friend).
+The most common cognitive complaint I have heard in my clinical experience working with people living with vestibular disorders has been difficulties with memory.
+And the problem seems to be more with short-term memory (remembering why you just came into a room) rather than long-term memory (recalling the name of your best childhood friend).
 Often, but not always, what is perceived as a memory problem is really a problem with attention.
 I like to use a bank model of memory to explain this phenomenon.
-In order to deposit money into your bank account, there are a series of steps that you need to execute in order to ensure your money is properly deposited so that at some later date, it will be there for you to withdraw.
+To deposit money into your bank account, there are a series of steps that you need to execute to ensure your money is properly deposited so that at some later date, it will be there for you to withdraw.
 The same is true for your brain and processing information to be stored in memory.
 There are specific steps it goes through to ensure that information gets “deposited” so that it is available for retrieval or “withdrawal” at some later point.
 At the bank as well as in your brain, if the steps are not followed properly, the money/information gets lost and thus is not available for future use.
 The cognitive strain of a vestibular disorder can interfere with this “depositing” or encoding process of information.
 As such, if the information is never properly encoded, there is no way it will be available at some later date for retrieval.

 Your Executive Might Not Be Functioning